 You’re going to be sweating up a storm in the gym, so you may be tempted to douse yourself in extra perfume or cologne.
 Don’t!
 No one else needs to smell your favourite scent, and some people may find it intoxicating or even that it irritates their sinuses or eyes.
 Rather stick to a decent deodorant, and if you really cannot resist the perfume, opt for a perfumed body lotion instead of spritzing yourself all over.

 Not only will it get in your way, it can make an annoying noise too.
 Don’t believe us?
 Think about the jangling that bracelets can make, then imagine that on the treadmill next to you, clanging out every step.
 Plus, sweat can corrode jewellery or tarnish it, so it is best left off when working out.
-Rather save your jewellery for a trip to the casino or even when playing Canadian Roulette online.

 Too Tight Kit